UltraBob/Getting-and-Cleaning-Data-Course-Project/README.md

 #Getting and Cleaning Data Coursera Course Project

-Run the *run_analysis.R* script included in the root of this project with the UCI HAR Dataset, also included in a directory called UCI HAR Dataset to recreate all steps used to create the two tidy data sets created for thus course project.
+Run the *run_analysis.R* script included in the root of this project.
+If the dataset is not already extracted into a directory called UCI HAR Dataset, the script downloads and extracts the data.
+It then recreates all steps used to create the two tidy data sets for ths course project.
 The run_analysis script is pretty well commented, but I'll recap here:

 1 I start by setting variables to represent the path to the test and train data sets, and the filenames for the files containing the necessary data
 2 Those data sets are then read into R and combined into one larger dataset